MLM-47/PowerBi-Projects/AnalyzingWalmartSales/README.md

 - Branch C had more females(178) compared to males who were 150 in total

 ## 4. what time of the day do customers give more ratings?
-- Using the stacked column chart to visualize, it was observed that;
+Using the stacked column chart to visualize, it was observed that;

-- Evenings had the highest number of ratings followed by afternoon while mornings had the least number ratings
+- Evenings had the highest number of ratings followed by afternoon while mornings had the least number of ratings

 ## 5. What time of the day do customers give more ratings per branch?
-- Using the clusteredcolumn chart to visuliaze, it was observed that;
+Using the clusteredcolumn chart to visuliaze, it was observed that;

 - Branch A and B had more ratings in the evening while Branch C received more artings in the afternoon

 ## 6. Which day of the week had the best avg ratings?
-- Using the stacked area chart for visualization it was observed that;
+Using the stacked area chart for visualization it was observed that;

 - Monday had the highest average rating(7.15) while Wednesday had the least average rating(6.81)

 ## 7. Which day of the week had the best avg ratings per branch?
-- Using the clusteredcolumn chart to visuliaze, it was observed that;
+Using the clusteredcolumn chart to visuliaze, it was observed that;

 - Friday was the best rated for both branch A and B while Monday was the best rated for Branch C